Courses in Spain for Brazilians | Courses for adults

 8. Networking

-Studying in Spain will expand your knowledge of Spanish, but it will also provide you with a perfect opportunity to make international connections.
+Studying will expand your knowledge of Spanish, but it will also provide you with a perfect opportunity to make international connections.
 You will meet people from different parts of the world, creating a network of contacts that could open doors to future job opportunities.

 9. Cultural events

-A cultural scene that will inspire you and enrich your understanding of the language, because learning Spanish doesn't have to be boring.
+A cultural scene that will inspire you and enrich your understanding of the language, because learning a language like Spanish doesn't have to be boring.
 Don't just focus on your Spanish course, go out and explore the city and its wide range of musicals, plays or concerts that will make your Spanish improve completely.

 10. Varied climate and landscapes

 If there is one thing Spain stands out for, it is for being a diverse country of climate and landscapes.
-You can choose to study in a cosmopolitan city like Barcelona, surrounded by the Mediterranean Sea, or in a historic city like Salamanca with its medieval architecture.
+You can choose to live in a cosmopolitan city like Barcelona, surrounded by the Mediterranean Sea, or in a historic city like Salamanca with its medieval architecture.

 Wherever it is, you will be surrounded by sun, beach, or mountains.
 Explore and experience different environments as you advance in your Spanish language learning.